The Legend of Zu

-The Legend of Zu, also known as Zu Warriors (蜀山傳), is a 2001 Hong Kong wuxia fantasy film directed and produced by Tsui Hark.
-The film starred Ekin Cheng, Cecilia Cheung, Louis Koo, Patrick Tam, Kelly Lin, Wu Jing, with special appearances by Sammo Hung and Zhang Ziyi.
+The Legend of Zu, also known as Zu Warriors, is a 2001 Hong Kong wuxia fantasy film adapted from the novel Legend of the Swordsmen of the Mountains of Shu by Huanzhulouzhu.
+Directed and produced by Tsui Hark, the film starred Ekin Cheng, Cecilia Cheung, Louis Koo, Patrick Tam, Kelly Lin, and Wu Jing, with special appearances by Sammo Hung and Zhang Ziyi.

-It is based on the 1932 novel Legend of the Swordsmen of the Mountains of Shu by Huanzhulouzhu, which had previously been adapted by Tsui for his 1983 film Zu Warriors from the Magic Mountain.

-Plot
+Synopsis

-Peacekeeping immortals living in clans inhabit a mythical mountain range called Zu, which is situated between Heaven and Earth.
-A demon called Insomnia desires to rule Zu and the world below, so it begins to destroy the various clans.
-In the Kunlun Mountains, Dawn sends away her apprentice, King Sky, because she believes that their emotional attachment to each other hinders their progress.
-She gives him her weapon, the Moon Orb, to help him train.
-He is to return only after he has attained a higher level.
-If she cannot be found, the Moon Orb will find her.
-Moments after they part, Insomnia attacks Dawn and disintegrates her.
+Peacekeeping immortals inhabit a mythical mountain range called Zu, located between Heaven and Earth.
+The demon Insomnia desires to rule Zu and the world below so it wipes out the immortal clans one by one.
+Dawn of the Kunlun Clan sends away her apprentice, King Sky, as she believes that their emotional attachment to each other hinders their progress.
+Shortly after King Sky leaves, Insomnia attacks Dawn and disintegrates her.

-200 years later, at Omei, Grandmaster White Brows senses darkness coming and despatches his student, Red, to investigate.
-King Sky joins Red and the Omei clan to fight Insomnia.
-White Brows engages and weakens Insomnia with his weapon, the Sky Reflector.
-Insomnia retreats into the legendary Blood Cave after its defeat with Omei's top warriors in pursuit.
-At the cave, King Sky notices Enigma, an Omei member who resembles Dawn.
-White Brows warns them that the cave is capable of draining the powers of those who venture near it.
-Red and King Sky risk their lives to battle Insomnia in the cave, and narrowly escape after White Brows sacrifices the Sky Reflector to save them.
-With Insomnia absorbing the cave's energy, White Brows orders Red to guard the cave entrance while the Omei members regroup and return to base.
+200 years later, White Brows, grandmaster of the Omei Clan, senses Insomnia's approach and sends his apprentice Red to investigate.
+King Sky joins forces with the Omei to fight Insomnia, who retreats into the Blood Cave after its defeat.
+Red and King Sky risk their lives to fight Insomnia inside the cave and narrowly survive after White Brows saves them.
+While Insomnia absorbs the cave's energy, White Brows orders Red to guard the entrance while the Omei prepare for another battle.